DeepLearnI/demo-project/TUTORIAL.md

-In this trial we will start by some basic model code and using it to explore some of Foundations' most important features.
+In this trial we will start by taking some basic model code and using it to explore some of Foundations' most important features.

 This is what we'll achieve today:

-1. Without any Foundations-specific code at all, we will submit our code to be executed on remote machines with multiple GPUs.
+1. Without adding any Foundations-specific code at all, we will submit code to be executed on remote machines with multiple GPUs.

 1. We will then add our first lines of Foundations code to track and share metrics of our choosing.

-1. We will optimise our model using Foundations' parameter and architecture search feature and see how Foundations can execute multiple jobs using all available computation resources.
+1. We will optimise our model using Foundations' parameter/architecture search feature and see how Foundations can execute multiple jobs using all available computation resources.

-1. We will then see how Foundations automatically tracks the parameters and results of all of these in an experiment log, enabling full reproducibility.
+1. We will then see how Foundations automatically tracks the parameters and results of all of these in an experiment dashboard, enabling full reproducibility.

 1. Finally, we'll select the best model and serve it to a demo web app.